-Students who demonstrate a callous disregard for learning as stated in the Student Codes section of The Student Handbook may be subject to suspension by the vice president for Academic Affairs, in conjunction with either the vice president for Student Services & Enrollment Management or the dean of students.
+Students who demonstrate a callous disregard for learning as stated in the Student Codes section of the Lindsey Wilson College Student Handbook may be subject to suspension by the vice president for Academic Affairs, in conjunction with either the vice president for Student Services & Enrollment

+Management or the dean of students.
 In addition, students who commit academic dishonesty may be subject to suspension or expulsion from the college (see Academic Integrity policy).